 Formal/legal equality was an important classical liberal principle; however, it was usually defined very narrowly by today's standards.
 Early classical liberals tended to believe that there should be legal equality for propertied men.
 This represented a huge advance for equality compared to the complicated networks of inherited legal ranks and privileges that tended to mark pre-liberal Europe.
 Its limitations, however, are obvious.
 The idea was that, if one did not possess property, one had no stake in social prosperity - and, as Bob Dylan sings, 'when you ain't got nothing, you got nothing to lose.'
 Such people could not be trusted to make responsible choices with the public purse.
 Therefore, a wide diffusion of full rights of citizenship, including the right to run for office, was out of the question as far as many early classical liberals were concerned.
 There was also a belief that reason, and other basic attributes of fully realized humanity, required a degree of cultivation that was beyond the reach of poor and working-class people, who were consumed with a desperate daily grind and in no position to realize such gifts.
 Thus, only well-to-do men had full rights of citizenship.
 Women, meanwhile, were also regarded as less than fully rational and were generally considered property of their husbands.
 Unattached women could find employment in some domains, such as teaching and service, but they lacked the full array of legal rights and entitlements that classical liberal 'equality' demanded for propertied men.
 The fact that women in Canada were not legally declared 'persons' until 1929 exemplifies the blatantly patriarchal assumptions that tended to inform classical liberal thought in the 18th and 19th centuries.
+Below is an image of the 'Women Are Persons!' monument depicting the famous five women who challenged the Supreme Court of Canada over who was a person under the law.
+The monument stands nexts to the Senate of Canada building in Ottawa.

 Still, we should not be too dismissive of the radical seed contained in the classical liberal commitment to equality.
 As noted, it was a bold idea when compared to what went before.
 Classical liberal nostrums about 'the rights of man' and 'all men [being] created equal' could eventually be leveraged to demand full legal rights for all males, irrespective of property or wealth, which is what happened over the course of the 19th century in many countries influenced by liberalism, such as Britain, Canada, and the United States.
 Legal discrimination on the basis of religion and race gradually became more distasteful to classical liberals over time.
-Furthermore, the English words 'man' and 'men' often meant 'humanity as a whole,' including women.
+Furthermore, the English words 'man' and 'men' often meant 'humanity as a whole, including women.
 Suffragettes could call upon the same ideals to demand equal legal rights for women - a struggle that won many key victories in the early 20th century.